 Let your employees go fishing for motivating prizes.
 One of the easiest ways to motivate your retail staff is through sales incentive programs.
 Even with a limited budget, the end result is still positive.
 Employees are more motivated when they are rewarded and recognized for their work.

 So, write down some relevant and sought-after prizes onto pieces of paper or even paper fish cutouts.
 Then, put them in a fishbowl.
 Create a bold and colorful sign to highlight your game.

-Use a rod, branch or stick to let your employees "go fishing" when they meet their goals.
-This is just one fun game which drives employee engagement.
+Use a rod, branch, or stick to let your employees "go fishing" when they meet their goals.
+This is just one fun game that drives employee engagement.
 It's also important to use prizes your staff will find rewarding and useful.

 4. Pass that Buck

 With this game, you can choose a daily goal and let everyone know when their shift begins.
 Maybe the goal is to sell more black t-shirts.
 The person who sells 20 black t-shirts gets $20.
 They then get to keep that $20 bill until the next person sells 20 black t-shirts.

 The buck continues to get passed until the end of the shift.
 The last person with the $20 gets to keep it.
 This is one of the examples of sales incentives for employees that adds an extra layer of competition.